zwwxw/ionic-docs/src/pages/appflow/tutorial/ios.md

 ## iOS native build in Appflow

 You're now ready to build iOS apps on Appflow!
-Trigger a new iOS native build just like you did for Android earlier, including the security profile you just created.
+Trigger a new iOS native build just like you did for Android earlier, including the Signing Certificate you just created.

 1. Select the commit.
 2. Select Target Platform as `iOS - Xcode 11`.
 3. Select the latest build Stack.
 3. Build Type Development.
-4. Select the Security Profile you created earlier (ex: ios_development).
+4. Select the Signing Certificate you created earlier (ex: ios_development).

 ![Appflow-create-ios-build](/docs/assets/img/appflow/tutorial/create-ios-build.png)